Signal Encryption Strategy based on Domain change of the Fractional Fourier Transform: Abstract

 \section{Abstract}

-We provide a double encryption algorithm that uses the lack of invertibility of the fractional Fourier transform (FRFT) on $L^{1}$.
-One encryption key is a function, which maps a ``good" $L^{2}(\mathbb{R})$ signal to a ``bad" $L^{1}(\mathbb{R})$ signal.
+This paper provides a double encryption algorithm that uses the lack of invertibility of the fractional Fourier transform (FRFT) on $L^{1}$.
+One encryption key is a function, which maps a ``good" $L^{2}$-signal to a ``bad" $L^{1}$-signal.
 The FRFT parameter which describes the rotation associated with this operator on the time-frequency plane provides the other encryption key.
 With the help of approximate identities, such as of the Abel and Gauss means of the FRFT established in \cite{CFGW}, we recover the encrypted signal on the FRFT domain.
 This design of an encryption algorithm seems new even when using the classical Fourier transform.
+Finally, the feasibility of the new strategy is verified by simulation and audio examples.

-{ \textit{Key words}: fractional Fourier transform, signal encryption, approximate identities}
+Key words: fractional Fourier transform, signal encryption, approximate identities